joesette7/NATOPS-Gesture-Recognition/README.md

 ## Author

-Marine Corps Veteran and recent Computer Science graduate from UMass Boston.
+Business Systems Analyst at HarborOne Bank, Marine Corps Veteran, and recent Computer Science graduate from UMass Boston.
 Passionate about data science and machine learning.